Cbiswadeep/Cbiswadeep.github.io/_pages/about.md

 I'm a fifth-year **Ph.D.
 Student** at the [Georgia Institute of Technology](https://www.gatech.edu/) in Atlanta, Georgia, specializing in **neuromorphic computing theory and algorithms**.
 My work is situated within the dynamic and innovative [Gigascale Reliable Energy-Efficient Nanosystem (GREEN) Lab](https://greenlab.ece.gatech.edu/), under the guidance of Prof. [Saibal Mukhopadhyay](https://greenlab.ece.gatech.edu/members/professor/).

+## Latest News

+Here, I'll share the most recent updates on my projects, publications, and any upcoming events or presentations.
+Check back often for the latest information!

+- **April 3, 2024**: Happy to announce I received the **Outstanding ECE Graduate Research Assistant Award**
+- **April 1, 2024**: Excited to announce I won the **Best Presentation Award** at Georgia Tech ECE Research Rally
+- **March 27, 2024**: Happy to announce I won the **Colonel Oscar P. Cleaver Award** for my  PhD proposal dissertation at the 2024 Roger P. Webb Awards Program in the School of Electrical and Computer Engineering.
+Huge thanks to my advisor Prof. Saibal Mukhopadhyay and committee members Prof. Suman Datta and Prof. Justin Romberg
+- **March 28, 2024**: Excited to announce we have two papers accepted in L4DC, 2024.
+Thanks to my collaborators Hemant Kumawat, Beomseok Kang and Harshit Kumar.
+- **January 11, 2024**: Delighted to receive the **ECE STEER Fellowship, 2024**
+- **January 16, 2024**: Excited to share my paper, "Sparse Spiking Neural Network: Exploiting Heterogeneity in Timescales for Pruning Recurrent SNN", is accepted in ICLR 2024 as a poster presentation.

 ### Research Interests